Questions about Phishing and how you can protect yourself against these extremely common scams

 - Do I only need to worry about Phishing attacks via email?

-- Steal money from victims (modify direct deposit information, drain bank accounts)
+- Stealing from victims - modifying direct deposit information, draining bank accounts.

-- Perform identity theft (run up charges on credit cards, open new accounts)
+- Performing identity theft - running up charges on credit cards, opening new accounts.

 The first rule to remember is to never give out any personal information in an email.
 No institution, bank or otherwise, will ever ask for this information via email.
 It may not always be easy to tell whether an email or website is legitimate and phishing emails are using social engineering tactics to make create sophisticated scams.